How to relieve stress in 2020? The ultimate guide

 This means that your cells must be active to oxygenate (Bohr effect), otherwise the oxygen will loop in your bloodstream without ever being released into your cells.

 But when you breathe more under the effect of stress, you evacuate a lot of CO2, which decreases your overall CO2 concentration in the body, and that cancels the Bohr effect.

 PS: You have to differentiate between blood oxygenation and cell oxygenation.
-The first never varies with saturation always maximum, when the second varies second after second depending on your CO2 concentration and therefore the amount of air you breathe.
+The first never varies with always maximum saturation, whereas the second varies second after second depending on your CO2 concentration and therefore the amount of air you breathe.

 Physiological consequences of low CO2 concentration

 That’s where it’s really very interesting.